Iteranya/anita-cms/README.md

 ### I'm All About Abstraction~

-*  Use Aina-chan integrated form api to create a dashboard to edit cafe menu
+*  Use Aina-chan's integrated form API to create a dashboard to edit your cafe menu
-*  Make another form API to create a beautiful art portfolio
+*  Build a form-powered portfolio system with filterable projects and categories
-*  Make a custom form API to create an event planner
+*  Create a custom event management system with booking capabilities

 ### How to?

 *  Demo coming up soon!
 *  Check out Artes Paradox's channel for tutorials, coming up!

 ---

 ## 🗺️ Roadmap